Penicillin amidase

-Thus, the two substrates of this enzyme are penicillin and H_{2}O, whereas its two products are carboxylate and 6-aminopenicillanate.
+For example, in Escherichia coli, benzylpenicillin is converted to 6-APA and phenylacetic acid:

+An important use of tis enzyme is to produce industrial quantities of 6-APA for conversion to other semi-synthetic penicillins, as a means of overcoming resistance to the natural antibiotics.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is penicillin amidohydrolase.
 Other names in common use include penicillin acylase, benzylpenicillin acylase, novozym 217, semacylase, alpha-acylamino-beta-lactam acylhydrolase, and ampicillin acylase.
-This enzyme participates in penicillin and cephalosporin biosynthesis.